BlueBrain/neurodamus/docs/examples.rst

 This will distribute the cells in the ranks and nodes according to the memory load balancing in order to optimize the memory usage of the simulation and avoid OOM errors.

+By default when running in ``--lb-mode=Memory`` neurodamus will try to load a file whose name corresponds to the amount of ranks and cycle requested by the user e.g. ``allocation_r36_c1.pkl.gz`` if the simulation is running on 36 ranks and 1 cycle.
+If the file is not found, neurodamus will run the distribution again on-the-fly before the simulation to distribute the cells correctly in the ranks, nodes and cycles.

 Dry run mode and multi-cycle simulations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Dry run mode can also be used in conjunction with multi-cycle simulations.
 In this case, the user